JoeyStanley/jekyll-for-designers/index.md

 ## What am I up to right now?

-As of August 29, 2022, I am…
+As of September 5, 2022, I am…

 <!--Teaching-->

-👨🏻‍🏫 Starting my first day of the semester!
-I'll be teaching, sociolinguistics, varieties of English, and linguistic data analysis.
+👨🏻‍🏫 Teaching sociolinguistics, varieties of English, and linguistic data analysis.

 <!--👨🏻‍🏫 Wrapping up my English Phonetics and Phonology (ELANG 327) and Research Methods (LING 604) courses.-->